 The easiest way to get to Astana is by air.
 The national carrier, Air Astana, flies to a wide range of international destinations with excellent service level.
-Nur-Sultan is one of the main hubs within the domestic flights along with Almaty airport.
-Everyday Astana Airport receives a lot of flights if you are coming from the West mainly transfers are through in Moscow or Istanbul, from the east through Singapore and from the south through the Dubai Airport
+Astana is one of the two main hubs within the domestic flights along with the Almaty airport.
+Everyday Astana Airport receives a lot of flights if you are coming from the west, the mainly transfers are through Moscow or Istanbul and from the east through Singapore and from the south through the Dubai Airport

 Nursultan Nazarbayev International Airport is situated 14 km outside the city center.
 The best way to get from Astana airport to the city center is by bus.
 The bus stop is located opposite to the main exit of the arrivals area, and you just need to go through the parking lot.
 There are two bus routes from the airport: Bus 10 and 12.
 Both of these buses go to Astana Main Station.

 You will reach the center in 1 hour 40 minutes and it will cost you around 200 tenge cash.
 There is a taxi stop near the airport as well however it often happens that there are not enough cars at the airport.
 It will cost approximately 1200 to 2500 tenge depending on your location inside Astana.
 Sometimes they count by meter, 100 tenge per kilometer but it is best to agree on the price beforehand.
 It is also not a bad idea to book a car before your arrival through the taxi services like uber or yandex which are working well in Astana.